-The design and standard of any new development should aim to meet a high level of sustainable design and construction, be optimised for energy efficiency, targeting zero carbon emissions, with building siting and orientation that maximises passive solar gain.
-The following measures are also strongly encouraged.
+The design and standard of any new development should aim to meet a high level of sustainable design and construction and be optimised for energy efficiency, targeting zero carbon emissions.
+This includes:

-- The use of high quality, thermally efficient building materials, - Installation of energy efficiency measures such as loft and wall insulation and double glazing; - Non-residential developments meeting the Buildings Research Establishment BREEAM building standard 'excellent'; - The incorporation of on-site energy generation from renewable sources such as solar panels; and - Any new development to incorporate car charging point infrastructure; - The retrofit of heritage properties/assets is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics.
+- Siting and orientation to optimise passive solar gain, - The use of high quality, thermally efficient building materials, - Installation of energy efficiency measures such as loft and wall insulation and double glazing; - Non-residential developments should aim to meet the Buildings Research Establishment BREEAM building standard 'excellent'; - Any new development to incorporate on-site energy generation from renewable sources such as solar panels; - Any new development to incorporate car charging point infrastructure; - The retrofit of heritage properties/assets is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics and development is done with engagement and permissions of relevant organisations; and - Alterations to existing buildings must be designed with energy reduction in mind and comply with sustainable design and construction standards.